Veterinarian: Veterinary specialties

 Veterinary specialists are in the minority compared to general practice veterinarians, and tend to be based at points of referral, such as veterinary schools or larger animal hospitals.
 Unlike human medicine, veterinary specialties often combine both the surgical and medical aspects of a biological system.

-Veterinary specialties are accredited in North America by the AVMA through the American Board of Veterinary Specialties, in Europe by the European Board of Veterinary Specialisation and in Australasia by the Australasian Veterinary Boards Council.
+Veterinary specialties are accredited in North America by the AVMA through the American Board of Veterinary Specialties, in Europe by the European Board of Veterinary Specialisation and in Australia and New Zealand by the Australasian Veterinary Boards Council.
 While some veterinarians may have areas of interest outside of recognized specialties, they are not legally specialists.

 Specialties can cover general topics such as anesthesiology, dentistry, and surgery, as well as organ system focus such as cardiology or dermatology.
 A full list can be seen at veterinary specialties.

 Mobile practice

 Many veterinarians, especially in large animal practice, offer house calls and farm calls through a mobile practice.
 The start-up and operating costs of a mobile practice are typically lower than those of a traditional brick and mortar hospital, which can cost millions of dollars or more for equipment and surgical supplies.
 Costs associated with mobile units can range from as low as $5,000 for a utility box in an SUV to around $250,000 for a fully equipped custom built chassis.
 The potential advantages to the client are not having to transport the animal, lower stress for the animal, a lower risk of disease transmission from other animals, and convenience.
 A 2015 study published in the Journal of American Veterinary Medical Association proved that blood pressure readings, pulse rates and body temperature rates were increased by 11–16% when those readings were done in the clinic versus in the home.
 However, mobile practices often lack the facilities and equipment to provide advanced care, surgery, or hospitalization.
 Some mobile practices maintain a relationship with a traditional hospital for referral of cases needing more comprehensive care.